gumaerc-testorg/18.904-spring-2011/content/pages/instructor-insights/present-mathematics.md

 Ample Practice in a Realistic Setting
 -------------------------------------

 I think the key to learning how to give a good math talk is practice.
 It's all about just doing it.
-Over the course of the semester, each student gave six 25-minute [lectures]({{< baseurl >}}/pages/lecture-summaries).
+Over the course of the semester, each student gave six 25-minute {{< resource_link e803d8bc-7706-e2b1-ffda-554c4900cb98 "lectures" >}}.

 To maintain a realistic classroom atmosphere, it was important that the whole class attend each class session.
 There were roughly 10 students in the class, so if 3 people didn't show up, then the lecturer would feel like he/she was talking to a small group instead of a class.